 How do you prioritize your soft skills to further your executive career?

 Soft skills cannot be taught.
-Again, soft skills are developed.
-As you gain experience, you acquire the soft skills that make you a vital asset to any company.
-However, you must be conscious of developing those soft skills and make an effort to document how those skills have brought value to you and your employer.
+Again, they are developed.
+As you gain experience, you acquire these skills that make you a vital asset to any company.
+However, you must be conscious of developing those skills and make an effort to document how those skills have brought value to you and your employer.

 Be Mindful: Consider the skills that you believe you need to work on most.
 Maybe you’ve been told in an evaluation or you inherently know a particular soft skill is not your strength.
 Whatever the case, be mindful of it and devise strategies to improve your skills gap.